stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * activation functions: [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function), [tanh](https://www.wolframalpha.com/input/?i=tanh[x]), [ReLU](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) to add non-linearity,
 * [softmax](https://en.wikipedia.org/wiki/Softmax_function) to convert vectors into probabilities,
 * [log-loss (cross-entropy)](http://datascience.stackexchange.com/questions/9302/the-cross-entropy-error-function-in-neural-networks) to penalize wrong guesses in a smart way,
-* gradients and chain-rule ([backpropagation](http://cs231n.github.io/optimization-2/)) for minimizing error.
+* gradients and chain-rule ([backpropagation](http://cs231n.github.io/optimization-2/)) for optimizing network parameters.

-If your background is in physics, mathematics, statistics or signal processing - most likely you already know more than enough to start.
+If your background is in physics, mathematics, statistics or signal processing - most likely you already know more than enough to start!

 If you last contact with mathematics was in high-school, don't worry.
 This mathematics is simple to a point that a convolutional neural network for digit recognition can be implemented in a spreadsheet (with no macros):

 * [Deep Spreadsheets with ExcelNet](http://www.deepexcel.net/)

+Basics of vector calculus is crucial not only for deep learning, but also many other machine learning techniques (e.g. in [word2vec I wrote about](p.migdal.pl/2017/01/06/king-man-woman-queen-why.html)).
+To learn it I recommend starting from one of the following:

-* [Immersive Linear Algebra](http://immersivemath.com/ila/index.html) by J. Ström, K. Åström, and T. Akenine-Möller - a linear algebra book with fully interactive figures
+* J. Ström, K. Åström, and T. Akenine-Möller, [Immersive Linear Algebra](http://immersivemath.com/ila/index.html) - a linear algebra book with fully interactive figures
 *  Part I: Applied Math and Machine Learning Basics: 2 Linear Algebra from [Deep Learning](http://www.deeplearningbook.org/)

 ## Frameworks